 - Click Save.

-Once messaging is enabled at the account level, it appears in your Channels list with Web Widget listed as an active channel.
+After messaging is activated at the account level, it appears in your Channels list with Web Widget listed as an active channel.

 Web Widget (Classic)

-Further changes occur when you activate messaging for a Web Widget, which we’ll discuss in Working with messaging in your Web Widget.
+Further changes occur when you activate messaging for a Web Widget, which is discussed in Working with messaging in your Web Widget.

 Android, iOS, and Unity SDKs

-Enabling messaging does not change any previously-configured or deployed SDKs you might be using for Android, iOS, or Unity.
-After messaging is enabled, you can create new Android and iOS SDKs with messaging.
+Activating messaging does not change any previously-configured or deployed SDKs you might be using for Android, iOS, or Unity.
+After messaging is activated, you can create new Android and iOS SDKs with messaging.
 These are separate SDKs from the Classic Zendesk SDKs you've been using so far, and need to be configured and deployed separately.

-Importantly, Flow Builder includes a default conversation flow, which is published and visible in the Flow Builder page.
-The default flow begins functioning immediately through the Web Widget when it’s enabled.
+Importantly, bot builder includes a default conversation bot, which is published and visible in the bot builder page.
+As soon as it's activaed, the default bot begins functioning through the Web Widget.

-If you have multiple brands in your account, Flow Builder is activated on every one of those brands.
-Each brand has a separate default flow that can be configured independently.
+If you have multiple brands in your account, bot builder is activated on every one of those brands.
+Each brand has its own default conversation bot that can be configured independently.

-When you enable messaging, there are a number live chat-related changes that apply to both agents and administrators.
+When you activate messaging, there are a number live chat-related changes that apply to both agents and administrators.